8go/bitcoin-stock-to-flow/README.md

 Stock-to-flow price:          9,556 USD
 ```

-</> with  :heart:  and available on :octocat:
+</> with :heart:   and available on :octocat:.
+PRs welcome.